tensorus/tensorus/docs/compression_implementation.md

 ## Overview

-This document describes the implementation of compression and quantization support in Tensorus, addressing **GAP 3: No Compression/Quantization** from the critical gaps analysis.
+This document describes the implementation of compression and quantization support in Tensorus, adding capabilities that were previously missing.

 ## Implementation Summary

-### ✅ GAP 3 Resolution: Comprehensive Compression/Quantization Support
+### Compression & Quantization Support

 Previously, Tensorus stored tensors as raw PyTorch `.pt` files with no compression or quantization support.
-This implementation adds:
+This release adds:

 - **Multiple compression algorithms** (GZIP, LZ4)
 - **Quantization methods** (INT8, FP16)